 By law, there is a 14-day withdrawal period on all financing contract in Germany at no costs.
 This period is used to finalize the property purchase, which becomes legally binding when signing the purchase contract at the mandatory notary.

-We will provide you with a list of additional information required by the bank before they pay out the loan:
+We will provide you with a list of additional information required by the bank before they pay out the loan for your home in Germany:

 Copy of the notarized sales contract

-Unnotarized excerpt from the title register which signifies the registration of the appropriate mortgage ranking
+Unnotarized excerpt from the title register which signifies the registration of the appropriate ranking

-SEPA direct debit mandate which allows the bank to withdraw the monthly mortgage repayment from your account
+SEPA direct debit mandate which allows the bank to withdraw the monthly repayment from your account

 Once the bank has received all required payment order documents, it will pay out the loan to the account which you defined in the payment order.
 If the property is still under construction, the payments will be delivered based on the construction progress.

-These hidden costs of home ownership can add up quickly and can be complex to understand.
+These hidden costs of owning a flat in Germany can add up quickly and can be complex to understand.
 It’s important to make the need for an adequate amount of money to cover these monthly and yearly costs.